-Takeaways from town hall: Trump says sexual assault case was ‘fake,’ calls Jan.
+Trump says sexual assault case was ‘fake,’ calls Jan.
 6 ‘a beautiful day’

 REPEATING ELECTION LIES

-Trump, with his first question from Collins about why he should be elected again, started almost immediately by repeating his lies about the 2020 presential election and repeating his unfounded claims of election fraud.
+Trump, with his first question from Collins about why he should be elected again, started almost immediately by repeating his lies about the 2020 presidential election and repeating his unfounded claims of election fraud.

-Striking a more muted tone than he usually uses on stage before his cheering supporters, Trump called it a “rigged election” and a “shame” before Collins cut him off, correcting his statements and asking him to publicly acknowledge his loss to Democrat Joe Biden.
+Striking a more muted tone than he usually uses on stage before his cheering supporters, Trump called it a “rigged election” and a “shame” before Collins cut him off, correcting his statements and asking him to publicly acknowledge his loss to Biden.

 Trump did not, immediately returning to his claims.
 As Collins continued to try to fact check Trump, he interrupted again, calling for honest elections and then pivoting to other subjects like immigration.